Mbwana Samatta: Tanzania’s Record-Breaking Gem

 Unfortunately for Samatta, it wasn’t enough to overcome a Bournemouth side who ran out 2-1 winners.
 Nonetheless, another record was broken.

-Forty minutes in, Anwar El Ghazi picked up the ball on the left-wing and hit a hopeful looping cross into the box.
-Samatta met the cross with a superb diving header.
+Forty minutes in, Anwar El Ghazi picked up the ball on the left wing.
+He hit a hopeful looping ball into the box and Samatta met the cross with a superb diving header.
 You guessed it; another record ticked off the list.
 Appearing and scoring in a domestic cup final in England; check.

 Unfortunately for the travelling Villa fans, it wouldn’t be enough to inspire Aston Villa to a shock cup final defeat over City.
 The Premier League champions were too strong.
 However, Mbwana Samatta had proven that he could cut it at this level, especially when competing aerially, something which a host of Premier League strikers have made a career out of over the years.

 Samatta’s ninety minutes in the 4-0 loss to 3rd place Leicester would unexpectedly be his and Aston Villa’s last showing for three months.
 The coronavirus pandemic had come at an awkward time for the striker.

 Ultimately, his Premier League dream lasted only nine months and 14 matches.
 He didn’t show enough to the powers that be to ensure he’d be a permanent top-flight fixture in England.